maiyama/foods-for-brain/_posts/2019-11-17-welcome-to-foods-for-brain.md

 #### First of all, a little about myself.

-I was born and raised in Japan, came to Canada by myself when I was 18 years old.
+I was born and raised in Japan and came to Canada by myself when I was 18 years old.
 Since then, I have lived in Germany for a bit and four different provinces (BC, Ontario, Quebec and now, Alberta) in Canada, and recently finished Ph.D. in Chemical Biology.
 My research was on human metabolism of chronic digestive disorders (irritable bowel syndrome & inflammatory bowel disease).

+I grew up in a Chinese restaurant and my father is a professional chef.
+Since I was little, food always played an essential role in my life as something that gives me pleasure (smell & taste) and represents social aspects.
+As I dive deeply into science, I learned a different side of food: the nutrition and the impact on our health.
+My Ph.D. research kept me busy with learning many things (analytical chemistry, R coding, statistics, medical terms, etc.) other than nutrition.
+Now that I am done with the Ph.D. research, I have more time to learn about foods, nutrition, and food-related culture!

 #### So, why am I writing this blog?